Virginia Tech hosts Edwards and Vanderbilt - WTOP News

 Blacksburg, Virginia; Wednesday, 9:15 p.m.
 EST

-BOTTOM LINE: Vanderbilt visits Virginia Tech after Jason Edwards scored 23 points in Vanderbilt’s 87-56 victory over the Tennessee Tech Golden Eagles.
+BOTTOM LINE: Vanderbilt visits Virginia Tech after Jason Edwards scored 23 points in Vanderbilt’s 87-56 win against the Tennessee Tech Golden Eagles.

-The Hokies have gone 3-1 at home.
-Virginia Tech is 2-4 in games decided by at least 10 points.
+The Hokies have gone 3-1 in home games.
+Virginia Tech is 2-0 when it has fewer turnovers than its opponents and averages 14.0 turnovers per game.

-The Commodores play their first true road game after going 7-1 with a 2-1 record in neutral-site games to begin the season.
-Vanderbilt ranks ninth in the SEC with 10.1 offensive rebounds per game led by Devin averaging 3.8.
+The Commodores play their first true road game after going 7-1 with a 2-1 record in neutral-site games to start the season.
+Vanderbilt averages 84.0 points and has outscored opponents by 14.4 points per game.

-Virginia Tech’s average of 6.9 made 3-pointers per game this season is just 0.2 fewer made shots on average than the 7.1 per game Vanderbilt gives up.
-Vanderbilt averages 13.9 more points per game (84.0) than Virginia Tech gives up to opponents (70.1).
+Virginia Tech averages 69.3 points per game, 0.3 fewer points than the 69.6 Vanderbilt allows.
+Vanderbilt averages 8.1 made 3-pointers per game this season, 0.5 more makes per game than Virginia Tech gives up.

-TOP PERFORMERS: Jaden Schutt is shooting 35.9% from beyond the arc with 2.0 made 3-pointers per game for the Hokies, while averaging 8.6 points.
+TOP PERFORMERS: Toibu Lawal is scoring 12.7 points per game and averaging 6.9 rebounds for the Hokies.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.